nataliepopescu/verifopt/README.md

-# Verification for Optimization Project
+# Verification for Compiler Optimization Project

 Using verification / static analysis for optimizing code